Is It a UTI? In Elderly People, These Are the Signs and Symptoms to Watch For

 For younger patients, if bacteria are present in a urine sample, the first course of treatment is generally antibiotics.
 However, when it comes to elderly patients, the diagnosis and treatment aren't always as clear-cut.
 That's partly because many elderly patients have bacteria in their urine even if they don't have a UTI.
 The scientific name for this is asymptomatic bacteriuria (ASB).
 This presence of bacteria becomes increasingly common with age.
-(According to the Aging Health study, up to 50 percent of female residents in long-term care facilities have ASB.3)
+(According to the Aging Health study, up to 50 percent of female residents in long-term care facilities have ASB.)

 Because ASB doesn't cause any physical problems, an antibiotic isn't usually considered to be necessary.
 That means a physician might not always prescribe antibiotics after a positive urine test.

 Physicians are also reluctant to prescribe antibiotics if a patient doesn't have clear symptoms because of the medical community's wish to minimize the prescription of unnecessary antibiotics.
 Overuse of antibiotics has led to an increase in infections that are resistant to antibiotics, so it's important not to overprescribe them.

 So how do physicians know for sure whether an elderly patient has a UTI and when to prescribe antibiotics?
 They typically consider other signs of a UTI, such as frequent or burning urination.
 But, as discussed above, older patients don't always have these "typical" UTI symptoms.
 Elderly dementia patients, in particular, may only have behavioral changes.